 freshers’ week timetable

-Download the timetable for Freshers’ Week 2019 below!
+Download the official Queens’ College Freshers’ Week 2019 timetable below!

 The events in bold are official fresher’s week events organised by Queens’ College.
 Those not in bold are the student led activities during fresher’s week, organised by the JCR.